|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 TinyTalk's networking history starts in 1979 when Emile B. fascinatedly reads an article on the planned introduction of packet switching in Germany, Switzerland, Austria, Portugal, Ireland and Hongkong (called Datex-P and based on CCITT's 1976 X.25 standard and Canadian packet switching equipment).

 In Canada DATAPAC is built by Trans-Canada Telephone System on the equivalent standard and Nortel X.25 equipment is successfully exported to Europe and Asia.
 In the US Compuserve, Tymnet, Datanet 1 and Telenet also use X.25 as their main protocol.
 Prohibitive costs of equipment and usage in Europe place this technology out of reach and consideration for TinyTalk.

-Emile B. spends a year in France with Margaux S. and their newly aquired family.
-Both practically forget about networking und publishing and start to paint, play the guitar, travel and just feed the kids until peace is achieved.
+Emile B. spends a year in France with Mariel G. and their newly aquired family.
+Both practically forgets about networking und publishing and starts to paint, play the guitar, travel and just feed the kids until peace is achieved.

 Research by David Patterson at UCB (University of California Berkeley) and John Hennessy at SU (Stanford University) promotes RISC (Reduced Instruction Set Computing or rather as Sophie Wilson has it - RIS Complexity) as a new strategy in the design of silicon CPUs (Central Processing Unit) and programming language compilers.

 The so-called DIX (Digital, Intel, Xerox) standard for 10 Mbit/s "Thick" Ethernet is published as "The Ethernet, A Local Area Network.
 Data Link Layer and Physical Layer Specifications".
 Its influence as the enabler of accessible, affordable and well performing networks can hardly be overestimated.